vineet35R/Fraud-Detection/README.md

 <H3>Overview</H3>

 This repository contains the code and analysis for a fraud detection .
 The goal was to classify whether a transaction was fraudulent based on transactional and identity data.
-The dataset consisted of approximately 590,540 training samples (3.5% fraud) and 506,691 test samples.
+The dataset consisted of approximately 590,540 training samples (3.5% fraud), 506,691 test samples and with 394 features.

 <h3>Dataset</h3>
  <h4>IEEE-CIS Fraud Detection Kaggle Competition Dataset</h4>